VictorButenko/Projects-HwCtrl/README.md

 Projects-HwCtrl
 ===============

-The Java Enterprise system for projects and hardware controlling.
+The Java Enterprise system for infrastructure management.
 My first J2EE project.
-Will be using for simplification of lives ordinary administrators (Not only..))
+Used to make lives of admins easier